chrisgrieser/shimmering-focus/README.md

 **Suited for Academic Writing**
 - [Pandoc citations](https://pandoc.org/MANUAL.html#citations-in-note-styles) (`[@citekey]`) and footnotes are visually emphasized
 - [the alt-text of images is used as caption text](https://gist.github.com/chrisgrieser/4f64b0fc656480ea707d2b45a03acdc0), in line with Pandoc's conversion behavior
-- CSS Styling for the [Longform Plugin](https://github.com/kevboh/longform): serif font, justified & hyphenated text
+- CSS Styling for the [Longform Plugin](https://github.com/kevboh/longform): justified & hyphenated text, and [Crimson Pro](https://fonts.google.com/specimen/Crimson+Pro) as an easy-to-read serif font

 **Condensed**
 - uses screen real estate more efficiently to display more information (useful for smaller screens)